Skip to content

 terraform_lifecycle_rules.png

-It is better NOT to use create_before_destroy = true lifecycle rule for local file because the rule will create the local file first and the same file to be destroyed during the recreate operation.
+It is better NOT to use create_before_destroy = true lifecycle rule for a local file because the rule will create the local file first and the same file to be destroyed during the recreate operation.

 Data Sources